container-storage-interface/spec/spec.md

 For cloud providers and storage systems that don't have the process, the `is_ready_to_use` parameter should be `true` after the snapshot is cut.
 `thaw` can be done when the `is_ready_to_use` parameter is `true` in this case.

+If the cloud provider or storage system needs to process the snapshot after the snapshot is cut, the `is_ready_to_use` parameter returned by CreateSnapshot SHALL be `false`.
+CO MAY continue to call CreateSnapshot while waiting for the process to complete until `is_ready_to_use` becomes `true`.
+Note that CreateSnapshot no longer blocks after the snapshot is cut.

 A gRPC error code SHALL be returned if an error occurs during any stage of the snapshotting process.
 A CO SHOULD explicitly delete snapshots when an error occurs.

 The `is_ready_to_use` parameter provides guidance to the CO on what action can be taken in the process of snapshotting.
 Based on this information, CO can issue repeated (idemponent) calls to CreateSnapshot, monitor the response, and make decisions.
 Note that CreateSnapshot is a synchronous call and it must block until the snapshot is cut.
-If the cloud provider or storage system does not need to process the snapshot (i.e., upload the snapshot) after it is cut, the `is_ready_to_use` parameter returned by CreateSnapshot SHALL be `true`.
-If the cloud provider or storage system needs to process the snapshot after the snapshot is cut, the `is_ready_to_use` parameter returned by CreateSnapshot SHALL be `false`.
-CO MAY continue to call CreateSnapshot while waiting for the process to complete until `is_ready_to_use` becomes `true`.
-Note that CreateSnapshot no longer blocks after the snapshot is cut.

-Alternatively, ListSnapshots can be called repeatedly with snapshot_id as filtering to wait for the process to complete.
 ListSnapshots SHALL return with current information regarding the snapshots on the storage system.
-When the process is complete, the `is_ready_to_use` parameter of the snapshot from ListSnapshots SHALL become `true`.
+When processing is complete, the `is_ready_to_use` parameter of the snapshot from ListSnapshots SHALL become `true`.
 The downside of calling ListSnapshots is that ListSnapshots will not return a gRPC error code if an error occurs during the processing.
 So calling CreateSnapshot repeatedly is the preferred way to check if the processing is complete.

 ### Node Service RPC